The Urinary Tract & How It Works

-- What affects the amount of urine a person produces?
+- What affects the amount of urine you produce?

 - Clinical Trials

 Kidneys.
-The kidneys are two bean-shaped organs, each about the size of a fist.
-They are located just below the rib cage, one on each side of the spine.
-Every day, the kidneys filter about 120 to 150 quarts of blood to produce about 1 to 2 quarts of urine.
-The kidneys work around the clock; a person does not control what they do.
+Two bean-shaped organs, each about the size of a fist.
+They are located just below your rib cage, one on each side of your spine.
+Every day, your kidneys filter about 120 to 150 quarts of blood to remove wastes and balance fluids.
+This process produces about 1 to 2 quarts of urine per day.

-Three sets of muscles work together like a dam, keeping urine in the bladder between trips to the bathroom.
+The urinary tract includes two sets of muscles that work together as a sphincter, closing off the urethra to keep urine in the bladder between your trips to the bathroom.

 Why is the urinary tract important?

-What affects the amount of urine a person produces?
+What affects the amount of urine you produce?

-The amount of urine a person produces depends on many factors, such as the amounts of liquid and food a person consumes and the amount of fluid lost through sweat and breathing.
-Certain medications, medical conditions, and types of food can also affect the amount of urine produced.
-Children produce less urine than adults; the amount produced depends on their age.
+The amount of urine you produce depends on many factors, such as the amount of liquid and food you consume and the amount of fluid you lose through sweating and breathing.
+Certain medicines, medical conditions, and types of food can also affect the amount of urine you produce.
+Children produce less urine than adults.

 What are clinical trials, and are they right for you?